Integrate APIs & MCP clients | HeyGen

 Vercel

-Agent queries Vercel for deployment metadata, passes it to HeyGen, and automatically generates a release announcement video.
+Agent queries Vercel for deployment metadata, passes it to HeyGen, and auto-generates a release announcement video.

 viaSocket